gitlabhq/gitlabhq/doc/ci/yaml/README.md

 >**Note:**
 Introduced in GitLab 8.6 and GitLab Runner v1.1.0.

-The `name` directive allows you to define the name of created artifacts archive.
+The `name` directive allows you to define the name of the created artifacts archive.
+That way, you can have a unique name of every archive which could be useful when you'd like to download the archive from GitLab.
+The `artifacts:name` variable can make use of any of the [predefined variables](../variables/README.md).

-Currently the `artifacts` is used.
-It may be useful when you will want to download the archive from GitLab.
-You could possible have the unique name of every archive.

-The `artifacts:name` variable can use any of the [predefined variables](../variables/README.md).

 ---

 **Example configurations**

-To create a archive with a name of current build:
+To create an archive with a name of the current build:

 ```yaml
 job: